aeonSolutions/AeonLabs-Solder-Reflow-Plate-PCB/README.md

 ![](https://img.shields.io/github/downloads/aeonSolutions/AeonLabs-Solder-Reflow-Plate-PCB/total?style=for-the-badge)

 ## Versions
+### AeonLabs improved Hot Solder Reflow Plate
-- revision 2.0
+- revision 2.x (ToDo)
+  - Android App to view and control the hot plate temperature

+- revison 1.x
   - ESP32 MCU with BLE and WiFi
-  - Android App to view and control the hot plate temperature
+  - 2x Temperature seensors for improved management of Reflow temperature
+  - 12VDC (5A Minimum)
+  - 5.5mm x 2.5mm Barrel Jack
+  - With corner M2.5 holes for placement of an aluminium plate on top of the PCB for extended lifetime and durability.

+### Regular Hot Solder Reflow Plate as seen on GreatScott
 - revision 1.0
   - 120mm x 70mm (Bigger hot plate dimensions)
   - 12VDC (5A Minimum)